vighneshiyer/research-notes/power_tool.md

   - Used by Apple and ARM, RTL designers seem to enjoy it reasonably well
   - Used primarily to evaluate point changes in RTL, what-if analysis wrt clock gating
+  - Appears to have a lightweight synthesis engine

 #### Ansys PowerArtist

+No experience, although positive experiences reported by others in industry.

 #### Synopsys PrimeTime PX / PrimePower